-Cafe / newsagent, this is where you bought milk shakes and Batman comics, and the daily papers after the bus delivery.
+Cafe / newsagent, this is where you bought milk shakes and Batman comics, and the daily papers after the bus delivery the day before.

 The Whitlam Government was re-elected at the 1974 double dissolution election.
-The Whitlam Government was re-elected at the 1974 double dissolution election.
-We were there 20 May
+We were there, so it says, 20 May.

 A hall to remember the war, and watch war movies and westerns at the picture show on Saturday night.
 To get to the projection box in the Memorial hall, you had to climb a vertical ladder.
 It deterred small kids from visiting, unless you were Batman and Robin and your dad was the projectionist.